Super Bowl Betting Line History

 I | 1967 | Los Angeles, CA | Green Bay (-14) 35 vs. Kansas City 10 | Favorite-Total (NA) |

-Through the first 55 Super Bowls, the NFC has gone 28-27 against th AFC.
+Through the first 59 Super Bowls, the NFC has gone 30-29 against the AFC.
 The Pittsburgh Steelers and the New England Patriots have the most Super Bowl wins at six, while the Dallas Cowboys and San Francisco 49ers both have five.

-Favorites have gone 36-18 straight up and 29-21-2 against the spread in the Super Bowl.
-The largest upset came in Super Bowl III (1969) when the New York Jets beat the Baltimore Colts 16-7 as 18-point underdogs.
+The largest upset came in Super Bowl III (1969), when the New York Jets beat the Baltimore Colts 16-7 as 18-point underdogs.
+But there have been other notable results, including the New England Patriots' stunning comeback win vs. the Atlanta Falcons in 2017.

 - Favorite-Underdog (F-D)